oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ## Install the Traefik operator with a Helm chart
 This document is based on Traefik version 2.x with the Helm chart at [Traefik Helm Repository](https://github.com/containous/traefik-helm-chart).
-For more information about Traefik, see [Traefik Official Site](https://traefik.io/)
+For more information about Traefik, see the [Traefik Official Site](https://traefik.io/).

-To install the Traefik operator in the `traefik` namespace with default settings:
+To install the Traefik operator in the `traefik` namespace with the default settings:
 ```
 $ helm repo add traefik https://containous.github.io/traefik-helm-chart
 $ helm repo update
 $ kubectl create namespace traefik
 $ helm install traefik-operator traefik/traefik --namespace traefik
 ```
 You can also install the Traefik operator with a custom `values.yaml`.
-For more detailed information, see [Traefik GitHub Project](https://github.com/containous/traefik-helm-chart/blob/master/traefik/values.yaml).
+For more detailed information, see the [Traefik GitHub Project](https://github.com/containous/traefik-helm-chart/blob/master/traefik/values.yaml).
 ```
 $ helm install traefik-operator traefik/traefik --namespace traefik --values values.yaml
 ```